jacobchung730/Sneaker-Checkout/README.md

 Sneaker Checkout Bot

-Parses HTML and uses Puppeteer to add item to cart, fill out checkout info on Chrome
+Parses HTML and uses Puppeteer to add item to cart, fill out checkout info

+Will actually buy an item, fully automated